deeppavlov/dialog_flow_demo/customer_service_bot/README.md

 ### Intent Catcher

+Intent catcher is a DistilBERT-based classifier for user intent classes.
+We use DeepPavlov library for seamless training and inference.
+Sample code for training the model can be found in `Training_intent_catcher.ipynb`.
-Intent catcher model is available at port 4999.
+The model is deployed as a separate microservice running at port 4999.

 Service bot interacts with the container via `/respond` endpoint.
 The API expects a json object with the dialog history passed as an array and labeled 'dialog_contexts'.
 Intents will be extracted from the last utterance.